jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) prescribing matters in respect of which applications for emissions rulings may be made; and (c)
-  (ca) prescribing a date by which an application to the EPA must be submitted under section 183; and (d) prescribing forest species that are tree weeds for the purposes of section 184; and (e) prescribing criteria for carbon accounting areas; and (f) requiring notification by the EPA of the status of forest land or any changes to the status of forest land under section 195; and
+  (ca) prescribing a date by which an application to the EPA must be submitted under section 183; and (d) prescribing forest species that are tree weeds; and (e) prescribing criteria for carbon accounting areas; and (f) requiring notification by the EPA of the status of forest land or any changes to the status of forest land under section 195; and
   (g) providing for the circumstances in which a notice of the status of forest land must be cancelled by the Registrar-General of Land, a Registrar of the Maori Land Court, or the Registrar of Deeds; and